Animeshz/keyboard-mouse-kt/README.md

   keyboard.play(records, speedFactor = 1.25)
   ```

+Note: The Keyboard instance must be `Keyboard.dispose()` in order to avoid memory leaks (when process is alive, but the Keyboard instance is no longer referenced).

 ## Contributing and future plans

 The Github dicussions are open!
 Be sure to show your existence, say hi! and share if you have any upcoming ideas :)